Breville the Barista Express

 Another nice aspect of the Barista Express is the customizable settings.
 This allowed us to adjust the grind size, grind amount, and tamp to get the perfect espresso shot.
 The manual explains how to properly adjust each of these settings for the correct extraction.

 As for the overall design, the Barista Express has a very polished, upscale look.
 We especially appreciated the illuminated control panel when we turned it on for the first time.
 We have the brushed stainless steel finish, but it also comes in black sesame black, which looks equally stunning.

 Setup Process: Requires patience the first time around

-To begin, we removed the water tank from the back of the machine by lifting up on the handle.
+To begin, we removed the water tank from the back of the machine by lifting the handle.
 The tank holds up to 67 ounces, and we filled it up to the maximum line with cold, filtered water.
 To place the water tank back in the machine, we pushed it down firmly until it locked into place.

 Beyond pulling amazing espresso shots, the Barista Express also has a steam wand for making coffee shop drinks.

 Then, we turned the machine on and waited for the “Power” button to stop flashing.
 Next, we filled the hopper, located on top of the machine, with fresh, whole coffee beans (it can hold a half-pound at a time).
 We set the grind size (manual recommends five) and the grind amount (set the dial to the 3 o’clock position).
 Then, we pressed the “Filter Size” button to choose between the 1-cup or 2-cup options.
 The single basket corresponds with the 1-cup option and the dual basket with the 2-cup.